7 ways to get ready for fall

 Here are some tips to help keep you safe and warm.

-1. Check for leaks and drafts coming from your windows and doors.
+Cold air can sneak in from your windows and doors.
 Weather stripping and caulking are easy measures to apply.
 For more complicated problems, it’s best to call a professional.

 Fall is when we start heating our homes and lighting fireplaces, so testing now can same some grief when it’s colder.

 Remember to clean it first and put in a dry place.

 Winter storms can affect the power grid, so be sure to replace your flashlight batteries and have candles and matches on hand.
 If you’re snuggling around a fireplace to keep warm, make sure to keep the immediate area free of anything that can burn.
 Warning: don’t cook over a gas fireplace, they’re not safety tested or designed for cooking.

 Window units should be removed or covered (check the bylaws if you live in a strata) to prevent air leaks.

 Check for damaged shingles, cracks, and other obvious signs of damage.
 Debris-free gutters will prevent water pooling and potential damage.
 Make sure downspouts direct water away from the foundation, sidewalks, and driveways.